 If for any reason you require healthcare and are unable to visit our clinic, your health information is available 24 hours a day to authorised, vetted health professionals across Auckland.
 Doctors, nurses and paramedics involved in your care can access this information via a secure portal called Your Health Summary.
 The types of health information that can be shared include: medical conditions, medications, allergies, radiology + laboratory test results, immunisations, scheduled recalls and discharge summaries.
 You can choose to 'opt off' if you don't wish to have your information shared, however opting off may mean that important health information is not available to other clinicians caring for you.
 To opt off please email your name, date of birth and contact details to firstname.lastname@example.org.
 Further information about Your Health Summary can be found here.

 All effort is made to contact you with any results that we consider will affect your health care and to arrange follow-up and action if needed.
-You are welcome to phone and ask the nurse for your results if you haven't heard from us.
+We would encourage you to register for our patient portal, Manage My Health, so that you remain informed about your results.
+You are also welcome to phone or email our nurse to request your results if you haven't heard from us.

 We welcome feedback at any time on the service you have received.
 Feedback provides a valuable source of information to allow us to alter or strengthen the service and care we provide to best meet your needs.
 Multiple methods are available for providing feedback.
 You can discuss concerns, compliments or suggestions with any of our staff team, or you can document feedback via email to our clinic or in writing in our Comments box in reception.
 We also participate in the national Patient Experience Survey four times per year.
 All patients (over 15 years of age) who have an appointment during national survey week will be invited to provide feedback on the service received.
 We value this feedback and review it as a staff team, using the information provided to improve our services.